-On April 18, 2016 the Company elected to dilute their participation interest to 15% under the Option and Joint Venture agreement, giving Acacia Mining an 85% interest in the Kakamega Property.
-Subsequently, the Company further diluted the participation interest to 14.1%, giving Acacia Mining an 85.9% interest in the Kakamega Property.
+On April 18, 2016, the Company elected to dilute their participation interest to 14.1% under the Option and Joint Venture agreement, giving Acacia Mining an 85.9% interest in the Kakamega Property.

 6. ACCOUNTS PAYABLE AND ACCRUED LIABILITIES

 The Company's accounts payable and accrued liabilities are comprised of the following: